Strat5/gmechatbot/README.md

 If you are new to Github and want to contribute try reading these tutorials:

 - Here is a tutorial to Git and Github: https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners.
-- More specifically, here is how you can edit my project: https://guides.github.com/activities/forking/.
+- More specifically, here is how you can contribute: https://guides.github.com/activities/forking/.

 *Please see the contributing.md file for more info.*

 ## 👍 Acknowledgements:

 Thank you to this article which got this project started! http://www.apnorton.com/blog/2017/02/28/How-I-wrote-a-Groupme-Chatbot-in-24-hours/

 A big thank you to all these free services!
 - spaCy: Industrial-strength NLP; https://github.com/explosion/spaCy
 - Youversion Verse of the Day API: https://developers.youversion.com
 - WeatherBit API: https://www.weatherbit.io/api